kansalmitul/kansalmitul/README.md

-- 👋 Hi, I’m @kansalmitul, an UiPath certified RPA Consultant working with an MNC.
+- 👋 Hi, I’m @kansalmitul, an UiPath Certified Professional - UiARD, working with an MNC.
 - 👀 I’m interested in Robotics Process Automation, DSA, Python, AI, ML and Cloud Computing.
 - 🌱 I’m currently preparing for UiArd Certification and ITIL V4 Foundation Certification.
 - 💞️ I’m looking to collaborate on RPA.